alberttheprince/rpemotes-reborn/README.md

 - [EP](https://github.com/EpKouhia) for their ice fishing props and emotes, originally used in scully_emotemenu
 - [TayMcKenzieNZ](https://github.com/TayMcKenzieNZ) for their past work maintaining RP Emotes
 - [ESX](https://github.com/esx-framework) for the creation of the translation system
+- [41anims](https://www.gta5-mods.com/users/41anims) For allowing us to use their custom emotes in the menu